-Prior to drafting a new policy the Policy Owner should consider whether the proposed policy meets the definition for a valid College policy as set out in the hierarchy guide.
+Prior to drafting a new policy, the Policy Owner should consider whether the proposed policy meets the definition for a valid College policy.
 It may be more appropriate to designate the document as a 'Procedure' or 'Regulation'.

 b) Existing Policies on renewal or review